Demolition.. and plans for the New Development

 People from the Greenbank area of Bristol set up this website in April 2013, having heard that a company had been commissioned to consult residents on behalf of a development company.
 It was twelve months before we heard from them again.
 During that time, a variety of local people had been meeting up to discuss the future of the factory site, and set up a Community Association.

-We know more than others do about the flow of people in and out of the area - for example, hundreds of cyclists cross Greenbank every day on their way to or from the Bristol and Bath Railway Path, and many thousands of people a week cycle past the factory on their way into Bristol or out towards Bath - even more during the summer holidays.
+Local people know more than others do about the flow of people in and out of the area - for example, hundreds of cyclists cross Greenbank every day on their way to or from the Bristol and Bath Railway Path, and many thousands of people a week cycle past the factory on their way into Bristol or out towards Bath - even more during the summer holidays.

 People come to the corner shops, to the Islami Darasgah, and to visit Greenbank cemetery: and they used to come to brownies, a playgroup, yoga classes, arts groups, community music evenings and more when the building known as the Lego Church had a room available for public hire.

-We are NOT powerless, though; local people can influence what happens on the site.
 Read the History page to find out what happened in 2006/7 when we managed to stop a really badly thought-out housing estate being built on the factory site.
 The things the community group (Chocbox 1.0) did that were effective were:

 Want to keep in touch?